ghunanyan/project-1/README.md

   background: cyan;
 }
 ```
+it has to contain a proper structure and contain all of the tags needed

+---

 ##### how cascading works in CSS?
 [CSS prioritization] (probably video)

+---

 ##### (BONUS) find CSS reset defaults file and integrate to HTML

+---

 ##### what are attribute and value in CSS

+---

 ##### find out what do these attributes do: